venkat-sia/techdocuments/KB/enable_store_group_ws.md

 ---
    Option 1  - data layer
    ---
-   - can we cover data warehouse tables or views ?
+   - can we cover this in data warehouse tables or views ?
           - maintain the list of supported currencies
           - the pipeline design and transformation does the currency conversions
    - hence the conversion happens using the rates on the data created time